 About the Guild of St George

-The Guild of St George is a charitable Education Trust (registered charity No. 231758) based in England but with a worldwide membership of Companions, which seeks to uphold the values and put into practice the ideas of its founder, John Ruskin (1819–1900).
+The Guild of St George is an educational charity (registered charity No. 231758) based in England but with a worldwide membership of Companions, which seeks to uphold the values and put into practice the ideas of its founder, John Ruskin (1819–1900).

 The Guild of St George is the charity for arts, crafts and the rural economy founded in 1871 by the Victorian art and social critic, John Ruskin (1819-1900).
 Directed by a Board of volunteer directors led by the Master, all drawn from the membership, supported by a part time Administrator and Memberships & Communications officer.
-There are now more than 300 members, who are known as Companions.
-Almost a fifth of these Companions live overseas, so the Guild is now becoming international.
+There are members, who are known as Companions, in 12 countries around the world, almost a fifth of these Companions living overseas

 Ruskin’s aims and aspirations for the Guild are contained in the ninety-six letters he published ‘to the workmen and labourers of Great Britain’ under the title, Fors Clavigera (1871-84) His principal purpose in founding the Guild was to make Britain a happier place to live in.